Home Tags Fluid Volume Deficit

 Hospitalization may be needed for clients who experience severe dehydration as a result of the vomiting and diarrhea.
 This care plan for Gastroenteritis focuses on the initial management in a non-acute care setting.
 Here are four (4) nursing care plans (NCP) for Gastroenteritis:

-Deficient Fluid Volume: Decreased intravascular, interstitial, and/or intracellular fluid.
+The nursing diagnosis Fluid Volume Deficit (also known as Deficient Fluid Volume) is defined as decreased intravascular, interstitial, and/or intracellular fluid.
 This refers to dehydration, water loss alone without change in sodium.
+Use this nursing diagnosis guide to develop your fluid volume deficit care plan.